Getting started

 npm install @jcbuisson/express-x

-Now we can create an ExpressX application which will provide a complete CRUD API on a User resource backed in a Prisma database
+We can create an ExpressX application which will provide a complete CRUD API on a User

 // app.js